-Operator: Hello and welcome to McDonald's October 21, 2013 Investor Conference Call.
+Operator: Hello, and welcome to McDonald's January 23, 2014 Investor Conference Call.
 At the request of McDonald's Corporation, this conference is being recorded.

 I would now like to turn the conference over to Ms. Kathy Martin, Vice President of Investor Relations for McDonald's Corporation.
 Ms. Martin, you may begin.

 Before I turn it over to Don, I want to remind everyone that the forward-looking statements in our earnings release and 8-K filings also apply to our comments.
-Both of these documents are available at www.investor.mcdonalds.com, as are reconciliations of any non-GAAP financial measures mentioned on today's call with our corresponding GAAP measures.
+Both documents are available at www.investor.mcdonalds.com, as are reconciliations of any non-GAAP financial measures mentioned on today's call with our corresponding GAAP measures.

 Now, I'd like to turn it over to Don.